 Synchrony has significantly more complaints against it — but to be fair, that largely has to do with the number of co-branded credit cards it issues.
 Nearly all the negative complaints involve credit cards, such as late payments, missed payments, decreases in credit limits and so on.
 However, other large banks that issue credit cards, such as Chase and Bank of America, receive far fewer complaints on the Better Business Bureau (BBB).

 On the flip side, Ally does pretty well on review platforms and Reddit.
-It has very few BBB complaints, which is uncommon for an online-only bank.
+It does have nearly 3,000 BBB complaints, though, but most are typical banking issues.
 On Reddit and Trustpilot, most say the customer support is friendly and helpful, people like the high savings rates and few fees, and many Redditors call out the savings buckets for being user-friendly and great for sorting goals.

 Final verdict: Ally is better